elixirschool/elixirschool/_posts/2019-02-06-til-send-after.md

 That's enough to get us going but if you're interested to learn more about `Process.send_after/4` be sure to check out the [official documentation](https://hexdocs.pm/elixir/Process.html#send_after/4).

-For the sake of demonstrating how to use our aforementioned tools to perform reocurring work let's build a simple module to output the current time every 10 seconds.
+For the sake of demonstrating how to use our aforementioned tools to perform reoccurring work let's build a simple module to output the current time every 10 seconds.
-Since we'll be working with a GenServer, we can rely on `init/1` as a good place to kick off our the reocurring work using `Process.send_after/4` and a message of `:tick`:
+Since we'll be working with a GenServer, we can rely on `init/1` as a good place to kick off our the reoccurring work using `Process.send_after/4` and a message of `:tick`:

 ```elixir
 @ten_seconds 10000